 posted on Monday, 18th February 2013 by Steve May

-Panasonic will introduce its 'Beyond the Reference' TX-P60ZT65 /TX-P60ZT60 plasma TV (pictured above) into the UK and Europe this summer, with an RRP of approx. £4,000.
+Panasonic will introduce its 'Beyond the Reference' TX-P60ZT65 (TX-P60ZT60 in the US and some other territories) plasma TV (pictured above) into the UK and Europe this summer, with an RRP of approx. £4,000.
 Although the models numbers differ - the ZT65 will be the name in the UK - there is no difference in hardware.
 Only a single 60-inch screen size will be available.
 The brand confirmed the news at its recent pan-European dealer conference in Nice, France.

 Better than Kuro

 Demonstrations of the model, which is THX certified for both 2D and Active Shutter 3D, were certainly compelling.
 Lined up for a dark room shootout against the final iteration of the Pioneer Kuro, and last year's ZT50, the new screen offered visibly deeper blacks and greater dynamics.
 Incidentally, one former Pioneer Kuro engineer, now with Panasonic, was in attendance.
 "Yes, it is better than Kuro," he confirmed.

 To improve overall clarity, the set uses a new High Contrast Pro filter and direct glass layer which removes the airgap between the PDP itself and front-panel glass, to eliminate off-angle shadows and unwanted reflections.
 A so-called Hexa processing engine combines six-image enhancement techniques (including noise reduction, Intelligent Frame Creation and MPEG remastering), while a 3000Hz Focused-field Drive (FFD) promises improved motion resolution.
 The set offers 31,000 steps of gradation, compared to 24,000 last year, plus a more effective version of the 1080p Direct function seen on some 2012 screens from the brand.